LianaV27/Lab4Final/README.md

-# Lab4Final
+# Written In the Cards
-Final version on lab 4: Written in the Cards site, hosted on github
+Final version of Written in the Cards site